mulinlab/OncoNiche/README.md

        └─Skin
-             Skin_BRAF_subnetwork_member_genes.txt  # the genes of subnetwork members for each iteration Skin_BRAF_subnetwork_argument.txt  # the parameter data calculated by the model for each iteration
+             Skin_BRAF_subnetwork_member_genes.txt  # the genes of subnetwork members for each iteration Skin_BRAF_subnetwork_argument.txt  # the parameter data calculated by the model for each iteration All_tissue_specific_subnetworks_in_tissue.txt  # all tissue-specific subnetworks identified by OncoNiche
 ```
 ### 3. How to run
 Run command:
 ```
 python simulated_annealing_pipeline.py --tissue tissue_type --work_dir work_dir
 ```
-In the OncoNiche_output/tissue directory, you can find the files "Tissue gene subnetwork member genes.txt", "Tissue gene subnetwork argument.txt" and "All_tissue_specific_subnetworks_in_tissue.txt", which contain the subnetwork member genes, the parameter data calculated by the model during each iteration and all tissue-specific subnetworks identified by OncoNiche in this tissue.
+In the OncoNiche_output/tissue directory, you can find the files "Tissue_gene_subnetwork_member_genes.txt", "Tissue_gene_subnetwork_argument.txt" and "All_tissue_specific_subnetworks_in_tissue.txt", which contain the subnetwork member genes, the parameter data calculated by the model during each iteration and all tissue-specific subnetworks identified by OncoNiche in this tissue.
 # Copyright
 Copyright (c) Mulinlab@Tianjin Medical University 2021-2024.
 # Citation